StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 # Instructions for one click deployment to heroku
 - Create a heroku account (if you don't have an account)- you will need to connect a credit card to your account
 - Fill out environment variables in form --> instructions about that below
-- Unless you change the `JOBS_SAME_PROCESS` environment variable, do not start any of the processes besides `web`
+- Do not start any of the processes/dynos besides `web` (see below for non-Twilio uses)
 - The default setup is a free tier for processing and the database.
 See below for scaling and production requirements